hermescenter/dontspy.eu/site/content/en/about/index.md

 **Hermes Center for Transparency and Digital Human Rights**, along with fellow nonprofits **The Good Lobby Italy** and info.nodes (_we_), first launched a campaign called _Don’t Spy On Us EU_ in March 2023.

-The campaign’s early phase was about encouraging the general public to challenge MEPs involved in the EU **Artificial Intelligence Act** negotiations who supported biometric surveillance.
+The campaign’s early phase was about encouraging the general public to challenge those MEPs involved in the EU **Artificial Intelligence Act** negotiations who supported biometric surveillance.

 On the previous [version](//dontspyonus.eu/) of the campaign’s website, users could scan politicians’ faces with a **facial recognition algorithm**.

 Our main goal was to show how, by using technology already available on the market, public institutions and private companies could potentially access **sensitive information** about citizens (age, gender, even emotional state!) and use it as they please – should Remote Biometric Identification (RBI) ever become legal in the EU.

-## But, wait, isn’t a ban on RBI already in place?
+## But wait, isn’t a ban on RBI already in place?
+And didn't the AI Act's draft include a total ban, initially?

-And didn’t the AI Act’s draft include a **total ban**, initially?
 Well, the **General Data Protection Regulation** (GDPR) does include a ban on biometric identification.

-However, when the AI Act will become effective, RBI systems will be subject to that law only – given that their software employs Artificial Intelligence.
+However, when the AI Act becomes effective, RBI systems will be subject specifically to that law – since their software employs Artificial Intelligence.

 Like many other nonprofit organizations all around the continent, we are **deeply concerned** about the trajectory the AI Act is taking.